UKCloud/documentation/articles/vmware/vmw-sco-journaling-protection.md

 Additionally, the service will also alert if a customer's journal exceeds 75% in size of the original VM.
 This alert is utilised to understand if the customer's solution is being protected adequately.

 Journaling Protection only works for VMs currently on the platform and it will only capture data whilst a VM is turned on.
-If a VM is deleted in vCloud Director/VMware Cloud Director, Journaling Protection will IMMEDIATELY delete the associated journal.
+If a VM is deleted in VMware Cloud Director/vCloud Director, Journaling Protection will IMMEDIATELY delete the associated journal.

 ### What SLA do you offer on Journaling Protection?